 Two different programs are available, offering varying degrees of involvement with the elephants.

-- Holi Festival -- tickets include five bags of colored powder, water, snacks, elephant feeding and photography, music, rain dance, Indian food, and Indian games.
+- Holi Festival: Tickets include five bags of colored powder, water, snacks, elephant feeding and photography, music, rain dance, Indian food, and Indian games.
 Expect to pay 1,500 rupees per person.

-- Holi with Elephants -- in addition to what's provided above, tickets include a range of elephant activities (riding, painting with organic colors, washing, and feeding), and bhang lassi.
+- Holi with elephants: In addition to what's provided above, tickets include a range of elephant activities (riding, painting with organic colors, washing, and feeding), and bhang lassi.
 Expect to pay 4,000 rupees per person.

-Eleday was established in 2011 by Pushpendra Shekhawat, who quit his profession to pursue his dream of owing an elephant park and looking after the creatures that he so loves.
+Eleday was established in 2011 by Pushpendra Shekhawat, who quit his profession to pursue his dream of owning an elephant park and looking after the creatures that he so loves.
 His park now has 30 female elephants, many of which were rescued.
 The mahouts (elephant riders) have five generations worth of experience with elephants, including previously working for the royal family.

 Treatment of the Elephants

 There are a number of elephant parks in Jaipur.
 Many people are worried about how the elephants are treated there.
 The reality is that the elephants are used to carry tourists up to Amber Fort.
 This helps generate income for their upkeep (it's expensive to feed an elephant!).